Let’s face it:

 I recommend using a reliable aquarium timer to automatically turn your LED lights on and off each day.
 It’s easier than manually doing it– something you will certainly forget to do.

 Check out our detailed guide on aquarium timers for more information, including which timer is best for your aquarium.

 How do you remove black beard algae?

-Important: When removing black beard algae, never scrub or pick at it.
+Important: To treat black beard algae, never scrub or pick at it.
 Your effort of removing black beard algae by scrubbing it can cause small pieces to float and settle on other plants or decorations in your aquarium, causing it to spread faster than before.